 So, don’t let a rejection discourage you — embrace it as a chance to explore uncharted territories and find your perfect fit.

-5. Learning the Hiring Manager’s Priorities
+5. You will learn the Hiring Manager’s priorities

 Asking for feedback after a job rejection gives you a sneak peek into the hiring manager’s mind and helps you understand their priorities (read: crack the job search cheat codes).